 ii. submit to the Board promotional material representing his or her handmade knives;

 iv. following submission of his or her application, attend the next annual show, at which space is available as determined by the Board, and display a minimum of four (4) handmade knives for inspection by the Board or its duly appointed committee.
-At the annual membership meeting following such annual show, the Board will either approve or reject the application for Probationary Membership.
+At the annual membership meeting following such inspection, the Board will either approve or reject the application for Probationary Membership.

 b.
 Obligations: To maintain Probationary Member status and to become eligible for Voting Member status, Probationary Members must fulfill the following obligations: